Skip to content

 Third party arrangement

-This is where funds to buy the support your child needs are paid to someone else, either a named individual or an organisation, to manage on your behalf.
-This offers more control over how services are provided for your child, without you having to organise and manage those services.
+This is where funds to buy the support your child needs are paid to someone else.
+This can be either a named individual or an organisation, to manage on your behalf.
+This offers more control over how services are provided for your child.
+It also means you won't have to organise and manage those services.

 By an arrangement

 This is where the Local Authority continues to hold all the funds and makes all the support arrangements.
-Having an arranged personal budget means more transparency about how much funding is available to meet your child’s needs.
-It also allows more discussion with you about how that money should be spent.
-However, the amount of control you have over how your child’s needs are met is likely to be more limited than the other options outlined.
+Having an arranged personal budget means more transparency.
+This includes about how much funding is available to meet your child’s needs.
+It also allows more discussion with you about how we should spend that money.
+However, the amount of control you have over how this will meet your child’s needs, is likely to be more limited than the other options outlined.

 A combination of the above

 It is possible to have a combination of the above.
-The Local Authority may continue organising some of the services your child needs, while the money to buy other support is given to you.
+The Local Authority may continue organising some of the services for your child, while they also provide you money to buy other support.
 You can buy the other support using direct payments.

-In East Sussex, personal budgets are paid mainly through an “Arrangement” where we hold the funds.
-Parents and young people are still involved in identifying the provider (e.g. SALT, OT, Counsellor).
-We will enter into an agreement with the provider and pay the provider on the production of monthly invoices.
-This way ESCC becomes the employer and takes away that responsibility from you.
+In East Sussex, we usually pay personal budgets through an “Arrangement”.
+This is where we hold the funds.
+Parents and young people are still involved in identifying the provider.
+We will enter into an agreement with the provider and pay the provider.
+This will be on the production of monthly invoices.
+This way, East Sussex County Council becomes the employer and assumes that responsibility.

 Reasons the Local Authority May Refuse Your Request for a Personal Budget

-You will be refused a personal budget for special education provision if the Local Authority believes that one of the following is true:
+The Local Authority may refuse a personal budget for special education provision.
+This is if they believe that one of the following is true:

 For example, you may ask for a personal budget to buy a service from a particular speech and language therapist of your choice.
-However, the Local Authority may have already ‘block commissioned’ a particular service to provide this therapy to children in its area.
-An example in ESCC is the commissioning of Children’s Integrated Therapy and Equipment Services (CITES) to provide therapy services in all its schools.
+However, the Local Authority may have already ‘block commissioned’ a particular service.
+This means the service will provide this therapy to children in its area.
+An example is the commissioning of Children’s Integrated Therapy and Equipment Services (CITES).
+CITES provide therapy services in all East Sussex schools.

-In this scenario you may be refused a personal budget for the reasons outlined above, assuming the therapy required can be delivered as part of our service level agreement with CITES.
+In this scenario we may refuse a personal budget, assuming CITES can deliver the therapy as part of our service level agreement.

 If Your Request Is Refused

-If the Local Authority refuses your request for a personal budget, you will be notified in writing.
+The Local Authority (LA) will notify you in writing if they refuse your request for a personal budget.
 You will have the right to request a formal review of its decision.

-The Local Authority is under a duty to consider any subsequent representation you make.
+The LA is under a duty to consider any following representation you make.
 Following review, the LA will notify you of the outcome in writing, and will set out reasons.

-Decisions in relation to health element of an EHC plan (Personal Health Budget) remain the responsibility of the Clinical Commissioning Group (CCG).
+Decisions in relation to the health element of an EHCP remain the responsibility of the Clinical Commissioning Group (CCG).
 They are under a similar duty to inform you in writing if they decline your request.
 They will also provide the opportunity for a formal review.

 Further Information

-If you are interested in a personal budget, speak to your Assessment and Planning Officer (APO).
+If you have interest in a personal budget, speak to your Assessment and Planning Officer (APO).

 You can find out more by reading the Personal Budget Guidance and the Personal Budget Policy documents:

-If you need these documents in an alternative format, please contact ISEND Assessment & Planning (A&P) by calling 01273 336 740 or by emailing sen.caseworkassistants@eastsussex.gov.uk
+If you need these documents in an alternative format, please contact the Assessment and Planning admin team by:

 Additional Help and Support